 Head and neck cancer encompasses a variety of malignancies arising from the mouth, throat, sinuses, thyroid, salivary glands, and skin of the face and neck.
 Treatment can range from surgery or radiation in the earliest stages to a combination of surgery, radiation therapy, and chemotherapy for advanced cancers.
 Curing the cancer is the fundamental priority, coupled with restoring form, function, and quality of life.

 At Washington University, our head and neck surgical oncologists provide world-class, compassionate care for head and neck cancer.
 Since the treatment for these cancers may have wide-ranging effects on the organs of communication and swallowing, a minimally invasive transoral robotic surgery and functionally restorative reconstruction can be considered when possible.
 Our surgeons work closely with colleagues in radiation oncology and medical oncology in order to provide the highest standard of multidisciplinary head and neck cancer care available.

-Following surgery, therapists help patients adjust to changes, and a survivors’ support group is available to lift spirits and help with recovery.
+Following surgery, our dedicated speech and swallowing therapy team helps patients adjust to changes.
+A survivors’ support group and a dedicated head and neck cancer survivorship clinic is available to lift spirits and help with recovery.
 Regular cancer checks are scheduled with the doctor for years after completion of treatment.

 Meet our team